Molecular Communication Theoretical Modeling and Analysis of SARS-CoV2 Transmission in Human Respiratory System: Introduction

 Our contributions can be summarized as follows:

-\begin{itemize} \item {\it Proposing a novel model of human respiratory tract that reduces complexities of the original system:} We model human respiratory tract by partitioning the tract into seven segments from nasal cavity to alveoli. \item \it Determining impulse response of SARS-CoV2 infection process for the first time in literature \item {\it Calculating ACE2 receptor densities in the different regions of the respiratory tract:} Based on the available data on surface parameters, we calculate ACE2 receptor density crudely. \item {\it Investigating the effects of mucus layer thickness, mucus flow rate and ACE2 density on the virus population reaching the different regions of the respiratory tract:} Our results shows that mucus flow rate and ACE2 densities affect the respiratory regions where the viruses reach drastically. \end{itemize}
+\begin{itemize} \item {\bf \em Proposing a novel model of human respiratory tract that reduces complexities of the original system:} We model human respiratory tract by partitioning the tract into seven segments from nasal cavity to alveoli. \item {\bf \em Calculating ACE2 receptor densities in the different regions of the respiratory tract:} Based on the available data on surface parameters, we calculate ACE2 receptor density crudely. \item {\bf \em Determining impulse response of SARS-CoV2 infection process for the first time in literature:} We develop an impulse response for the propagation of SARS-CoV2 viruses in the respiratory tract, which is instrumental in further investigation of factor effecting disease progression. \item {\bf \em Investigating the effects of mucus layer thickness, mucus flow rate and ACE2 density on the virus population reaching the different regions of the respiratory tract and disease progression:} Our results show that mucus flow rate and ACE2 densities drastically affect the regions of respiratory tract where viruses reach. \end{itemize}

 The rest of the paper is organized as follows.
 In Section \ref{sec:background}, we provide a brief background about SARS-CoV2.
 In Section \ref{sec:sysmodel}, the developed system model is outlined.
 In Section \ref{sec:diff}, the diffusion model for viruses diffusing through the mucus layer is derived.
 Next, in Section \ref{impulse_sec}, the impulse response of the system for different receptor and virus concentration is determined.
 In Section \ref{host}, Markov Chain model of the events following the binding process are stated.
 In Section \ref{perfo}, the simulation results are presented.
 Finally, conclusions are stated in Section \ref{concl}.